RohitSanap07/Codesoft-Internship-Web-Development/Readme.md

 ## About This Repository :
 This repository serves as a testament to my learning and progress in web development during my time at CodSoft.
 Each project was an opportunity to apply theoretical knowledge in a practical setting, reinforcing my understanding of web development principles and practices.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code as long as you include the original copyright and disclaimers.
-Refer to the LICENSE file for more details.